Amwell (company): Services and business model

 The company offers 24-hour teleconference access to licensed and credentialed physicians.
 It sells its platform as a subscription service to healthcare providers to put their medical professionals online and helps clients white-label and embed telehealth within their existing healthcare offerings for their patients and members.

 Amwell enables care delivery across the healthcare continuum – from primary care and urgent care to high acuity specialty consults and telepsychiatry.

-The platform can be fully embedded into clients’ portals and provider workflows.
-Providers can launch telehealth directly from their native Electronic Health Records (EHRs) with seamless integration to their payer eligibility and claims systems.
+The platform has compatibility with clients’ portals and provider workflows.
+Providers can launch telehealth directly from their native Electronic Health Records (EHRs) with integration to their payer eligibility and claims systems.

 Providers, patients and members can access this care through a variety of platforms, including mobile, web, phone and proprietary kiosks and carts that support multi-way video, phone or secure messaging interactions.

 The Amwell Medical Group is a nationwide physician owned and operated medical practice that provides telehealth care exclusively on Amwell platforms.

 The Amwell app is the direct-to-consumer telehealth platform of Amwell.
 The app connects people with doctors over secure video, without the need for an appointment.
 In 2014, Amwell passed the 1 million downloads mark and was called the most popular telehealth app of the year by App Annie, a mobile analytics firm.
 In March 2015, Amwell earned the American Telemedicine Association's first Accreditation for online patient consults.

 Amwell has an international presence through a partnership with Meuhedet, the third-largest health maintenance organization in Israel, which leverages the Amwell Platform.